 Activities & Recreation

 Elevations measured many years ago show heights varying from 870 feet at the Russell Fork River in the canyon bottom to 1,978 feet at Clinchfield Overlook (where the Overlook Trail begins.)
 The advent of modern GPS units shows the elevations to be higher.
-Surfaces are hard-packed dirt and rock, and are well maintained with steps and handrails where needed.
+Surfaces vary from hard-packed dirt to rock and boulders, and are maintained with steps and handrails where needed.
 All are marked with colored blazes, with no intersecting trails having the same color.
-Cautions: Pets must be leashed and we ask that visitors stay away from exposed overlooks during thunderstorms.
-Bicycles are permitted only on the Mountain Bike Trail.

 The extraordinary range and variety of trails offered the hiker in our park is significant.
 Below we offer detail on each to help you choose your path.
 And enjoy every step!